 To treat this disorder naturally, you need to avoid those risk factors, along with following the tips in this article.

 To completely and effectively treat a hiatal hernia, you need to focus on two issues: the causes and the symptoms:

 - Toning the weakened diaphragm muscle

 - Getting relief from heartburn, gastroesophageal reflux, and pain and difficulty swallowing

 Learning to eat correctly

-One of the everyday causes of a weakening of the hiatus might surprise you.
-Most people with a hiatal hernia share one characteristic: they eat without chewing their food thoroughly or too quickly, putting additional stress on the entire digestive system and especially the stomach.
+One common thing that leads to a weakened hiatus might surprise you.
+Most people with a hiatal hernia share one thing in common: they eat without chewing their food properly, or chew too quickly.
+This puts added stress on the entire digestive system, and especially the stomach.

-So the first step is always to eat while sitting down, unhurried, without distracting conversations or waiting until you’re absolutely starving.
-And remember not to swallow your food until you’ve chewed it thoroughly.
+The first step is always to eat while sitting down, slowly, without distracting conversations, and without waiting until you’re absolutely starving.
+Also remember not to swallow your food until you’ve chewed it thoroughly.